Search for Names, Places and Biographies

 further stumbling stones in Sievekingplatz 1 Ziviljustizgebäude:

-Heinrich Basch, Paul Blumenthal, Franz Daus, Hermann Feiner, Richard Hoffmann, Kurt (Curt) Ledien, Wilhelm Prochownick, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein
+Heinrich Basch, Paul Blumenthal, Franz Daus, Dr. Hermann Moritz Falk, Hermann Feiner, Richard Hoffmann, Kurt (Curt) Ledien, Wilhelm Prochownick, Alfred Rinteln, Anna Rosenberg, Walter Rudolphi, Leonhard Stein

 Else Leopold, born 8 Mar.
 1891, deported 25 Oct.
 1941 to Lodz, 15 May 1942 to Chelmno